ericrasmussen/chromaticleaves/posts/cabal-sandbox-workflow.markdown

 #### Ignorables

-Initializing a cabal sandbox will add a hidden folder and a config file to your current working directory:
+Initializing a cabal sandbox will add a hidden folder and a config file to your current working directory.
+If you manage your project with version control, you should add these to your ignore/boring files:

 ```
 .cabal-sandbox/
 cabal.sandbox.config
 ```

-Definitely worth adding to your ignore/boring files for whichever version control system you use.

 #### Further reading